The Tour Annapolis

 and this is the story behind Tour Annapolis.

-I was young when I first started touring Annapolis.
-My father, a Naval Academy graduate ('83), submariner, and later Academy instructor, would take our family downtown to enjoy the city.
-As a competitive sailer in high school, I also got to know the waters of Annapolis—Spa Creek, Ego Alley, the Severn River, and of course, the beautiful Chesapeake Bay.
-Annapolis fascinated me, and as I grew up, I began to make the city my own.
-Soon I was leading informal tours for family and friends.
+I was young when I first started "touring" Annapolis.
+My father, a Naval Academy graduate, submariner, and later Academy instructor, often took us to enjoy the downtown.
+As a competitive high school sailer, I got to know the beautiful waters of Annapolis—Spa Creek, Ego Alley, the Severn River, and the Chesapeake Bay.
+My native city fascinated me, and as I grew up, I began to lead informal tours for family and friends.

-When I went to college in California, I sought out colorful destinations like Ventura, Santa Barbara, L.A., San Francisco, Sonoma County, and Seattle.
-These trips motivated me to go deeper into Annapolis' quintessentially East-Coast story, including her neoclassical and Beaux-Arts architecture, her naval and seafaring traditions, her political history, and the lives of her famous citizens.
+As a college student in Southern California, I sought out colorful destinations like Santa Barbara, L.A., Ventura, San Francisco, Sonoma County, and Seattle.
+My West-Coast experiences made me more curious about Annapolis's East-Coast character, including her neoclassical and Beaux-Arts architecture, her naval and seafaring traditions, and the lives of her famous citizens.

-My current pursuit of a PhD has opened up even more perspectives on Annapolis.
-Did you know that this city was once known as "the Athens of America"?
-Annapolis is where Charles Carroll wrote his First Citizen letters, the Sons of Liberty met under the old Liberty Tree, General George Washington resigned as Commander-in-Chief of the Continental Army, and the world's first Great Books curriculum was implemented.
+My current PhD studies have shed even more light on Annapolis, which was once known as "the Athens of America."
+This is where Charles Carroll wrote his First Citizen letters, the Sons of Liberty met to plan the Annapolis Tea Party, General George Washington resigned as Commander-in-Chief of the Continental Army, and the world's first Great Books curriculum was implemented.

 Annapolis is a city unique in beauty and charm—I look forward to sharing it with you.